zacLibaud/bADA55.github.io/index.md

 While this threshold-based grouping provides a straightforward categorization, it doesn’t capture the behavioral nuances of reviewers.
 To refine our analysis, and group users into meaningful categories, we turned to another method, called K-Means Clustering, that allows us to organize users based on three key dimensions of “experience”.

 **Defining "Experience"**
-"Experience" is not a single metric; it’s a combination of multiple factors that reflect a user’s activity and engagement on the platform.
+Experience is not a single metric; it’s a combination of multiple factors that reflect a user’s activity and engagement on the platform.
 For this analysis, we focused on three key indicators:

 - Total Reviews:
 The total number of reviews written by a user—measuring their overall contribution to the platform.